hero background image

 Combining traditional and online education via video conferencing tools, virtual classrooms, and scheduling features to coordinate in-class and online learning activities.

-The holistic nature of a custom LMS can be further amplified by integrating it with other types of software via APIs, message-oriented middleware, or iPaaS.
-Here are a variety of application integrations that Itransition’s experts can configure to help you create a synergistic EdTech ecosystem.
+The holistic nature of a custom LMS can be further amplified by integrating it with other software systems.
+Here are a variety of applications that organizations can integrate with their custom LMS to create a synergistic EdTech ecosystem.

 CRM